kevinfinder1/kevinfinder1/README.md

-<h2 align="center">Hi 👋! [cite_start]My name is Kevin Valle Escobar and I'm a Fullstack Developer and ICT Engineering student, from Quito, Ecuador.</h2> [cite: 2, 4, 6, 12]
+<h2 align="center">Hi 👋!
+My name is Kevin Valle Escobar and I'm a Fullstack Developer and ICT Engineering student , from Quito, Ecuador.</h2>

 ###